 Emerald Canoes Hours of Operation

-In 2022, the closing weekend was October 8th and 9th.
-The closing weekend may fluctuate based on the weather as every year’s weather looks different in the Rocky Mountains!
+In 2023, the closing weekend is October 8th.
+The closing weekend may fluctuate based on the weather, as every year’s weather looks different in the Rocky Mountains!

 HELPFUL INFO: There is no cell phone reception at Emerald Lake.
 Keep this in mind as you prepare for your trip.
 Once you've arrived, sit back, relax and enjoy a chance to disconnect from the world of technology and connect with nature.